liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 		<input id="tab-2" type="radio" name="tab" class="sign-up"><label for="tab-2" class="tab">Sign Up</label>-->
 ```

 There also doesn't appear to be any `<?php ?>` tags, which PHP requires to run afaik.
 Some statements are also missing semicolons (`;`) to complete the line.
 There's no function or statement to actually send the data to the specified email.
-For reasons I can't tell, there's also duplicated code blocks, suggesting that this is a very amataeur, and poorly developed phishing kit.
+For reasons I can't tell, there's also duplicated code blocks, suggesting that this is a very amateur, and poorly developed phishing kit.
 At first glance, it might seem that `jamestanner2299@gmail.com` is the right answer, but the file wouldn't actually do anything, so I don't believe that's correct.

 #### script.st
 This script looks almost the same as the previous one, except no duplicated code.
 The goal appears to be the same outcome - collect and exfiltrate credentials to a phishing email.
 Though this script would also not work as it is plagued with many of the same syntax errors as the previous script.
 Not much more analysis to be done with this one.